gayverjr/opencap/docs/interfaces/pyscf.rst

     dm1_ao = np.einsum('pi,ij,qj->pq', myhf.mo_coeff, dm1, myhf.mo_coeff.conj())

-Densities are loaded in one at a time using :func:`~pyopencap.Projected_CAP.add_tdm`.
+Densities are loaded in one at a time using :func:`~pyopencap.CAP.add_tdm`.
 Ensure that the indices of each state match those of the zeroth order Hamiltonian.

 .. code-block:: python